norcams/iaas/docs/team/tips_and_tricks/compute-vgpu.rst

 Prerequisites:

-1. A license server offering an appropriate license to the guest(2) See `Virtual GPU Client Licensing User Guide <https://docs.nvidia.com/grid/latest/grid-licensing-user-guide>`_
+1. A license server offering an appropriate license to the guest(s) See `Virtual GPU Client Licensing User Guide <https://docs.nvidia.com/grid/latest/grid-licensing-user-guide>`_

 2. A bundle containing both a grid (client) installation file and a vGPU manager installation file (compute host).
 Assume this file is located in `/tmp`.
    Note that it is important that client and host driver versions are in sync!
-   Also make sure that the bundle version supports the pertitent compute host and guest OS releases (which might be different).
+   Also make sure that the bundle version supports the pertinent compute host and guest OS releases.
    See the product support matrix ("Supported Products") for the relevant versions in the `NVIDIA® Virtual GPU (vGPU) Software Documentation <https://docs.nvidia.com/grid/>`_